 This may lead to fatigue, bloated tummy, muscle pain and allergic reactions to food.

-Did you know what a healthy gut looks like?
+Did you know what a healthy digestive system looks like?

-Continue on to the next page for more tips on finding out whether or not your little one is developing a strong gut.
+Continue on to the next page for more tips on finding out whether or not your little one is developing a strong digestive system.
 It’s as easy as looking into their poop!